 How do I get my voice heard?

-You should send your CD (with a CV) via email, as this is the preferred method of receiving demos.
+You should send your voiceover reels (MP3’s) via email, as this is the preferred method of receiving demos.
 Most agents have a busy office and while wishing they could devote time to welcoming potential new artists in person, unsolicited visits end up being an inconvenience at best.
 In addition, please note that emails with large sound files attached may be deleted without being heard, especially if you get an artist who has sent their email over a weekend and has blocked up an agent’s in-box and caused them to lose mail!

 Be aware that the chances of acceptance are slim.
 As we’ve already pointed out, this is a very competitive industry.
 The most common reason for returning a demo is simply because it is too similar to a voice we already represent.